 What you’ll need

-• Spackle/filler: ready-mixed for small holes; setting-type (powder) for deep holes, because it shrinks less.
+- Spackle/filler: ready-mixed for small holes; setting-type (powder) for deep ones, because it shrinks far less.

-• A putty knife (a wide 4–6 inch one helps you feather and hide the repair).
+- A putty knife — a wide 4–6 inch blade lets you feather the edges and hide the repair.

 By type of damage

-• Nail or screw holes (small): one pass of filler, smooth and sand.
+- Nail or screw holes (small): one pass of filler, smooth, sand.

-• Large holes in drywall: cover with mesh or a drywall patch and apply 2–3 coats of compound, feathering outward.
+- Large holes in drywall: back them with mesh or a drywall patch, then 2–3 coats of compound feathered outward.

-• Fine cracks: open them slightly into a “V” with the knife tip so the filler keys in; if a crack keeps coming back, use flexible filler or mesh, not a rigid one.
+- Fine cracks: open them slightly into a “V” with the knife tip so the filler keys in.
+If a crack keeps coming back, it’s moving — use flexible filler or mesh, never a rigid one.

 Step by step

-1. Prep the hole: remove loose material, sand the edges flush and wipe off dust.
-On very dry plaster, lightly dampen the edge — otherwise it sucks the water out of the filler and it cracks.
+- Prep the hole: clear the loose material, sand the edges flush, and wipe off the dust.
+On very dry plaster, dampen the edge lightly — a thirsty wall pulls the water out of the filler and it cracks as it cures.

-2. Fill in thin layers, slightly proud of the wall (filler shrinks as it dries).
-For deep holes, two or three thin coats beat one thick coat.
+- Fill in thin layers, leaving it slightly proud of the wall since filler shrinks as it dries.
+For deep holes, two or three thin coats beat one thick one every time.

-3. Smooth with the knife, pressing and dragging; on large holes, feather the edges outward with a wide knife so the patch doesn’t show.
+- Smooth with the knife, pressing and dragging; on big holes, feather the edges outward with a wide blade so there’s no ridge to catch the eye.

-4. Let it dry fully and sand gently with fine grit until flush.
-Run your hand over it: it should feel continuous.
+- Let it dry all the way, then sand gently with fine grit until it’s flush.
+Run your hand across it — it should feel like one continuous surface.

 Pro tricks

-• Two thin coats instead of one thick: dries without cracking or sagging.
+- Two thin coats instead of one thick: dries without cracking or slumping.

-• Feather it wide: the farther you drag the edges out, the more invisible the patch.
+- Feather it wide: the farther you drag the edges out, the more the patch vanishes into the wall.

-• Always spot-prime the repair: that’s what stops the mark showing when you paint.
+- Always spot-prime the repair: this is the single step that stops the mark from showing after you paint.

-• Cracks that reappear: mesh + flexible filler; a rigid filler just cracks again.
+- Cracks that reappear: mesh plus flexible filler; a rigid filler just splits again along the same line.

-• Nail pops: drive a new screw next to it, remove or reset the popped nail, then fill.
+- Nail pops: drive a fresh screw beside it, remove or reset the popped nail, then fill.

 Common mistakes

-• Painting over filler without priming: the patch looks dull.
+- Painting over filler without priming: the patch dries dull and obvious.

-• Leaving loose debris: the filler won’t bond and falls out.
+- Leaving loose debris: the filler can’t bond and drops out later.

-• Sanding with coarse grit: it scratches the area around the patch.
+- Sanding with coarse grit: it scratches the sound wall around the patch.

 Frequently asked questions